JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

    ![iOS project settings](ios-project-wizard-2.png)

-4. As the location for your project, select the directory that stores your cross-platform application, for example, `kmm-integrate-into-existing-app`.
+4. As the location for your project, select the directory that stores your cross-platform application, for example, `multiplatform-integrate-into-existing-app`.

 In Android Studio, you'll get the following structure: